PowerPointLabs/PowerPointLabs-Website/_docs/shapes-lab.md

 ## <a class="anchor-bookmark" id="save-shapes"></a> Saving Shapes

+There are two ways to save a shape for later use.

+Right-clicking a shape:

-To save a shape for later use, first select it on the slide, then right-click and select `Add to Shapes Lab` in the submenu `PowerPointLabs`.
-Alternatively, you could also select the shape(s) on the slide and click the "Add" button on the Shapes Lab pane.
+1. Select it on the slide

+2. Right-click and select `Add to Shapes Lab` in the submenu `PowerPointLabs`.

+Button in Shapes Lab pane:

+1. Open the Shapes Lab pane (if it is not already open) using the PowerPointLabs ribbon.

+2. Select the shape to save.

+3. Click the Add button in the Shapes Lab pane.

 <p>
   <img src="{{ site.baseurl }}/img/docs/shapes-lab-2.png" width="500">